CeliaSagas/EV-Queue/MVP.md

 ![Duration by Percent](https://github.com/CeliaSagas/EV-Queue/blob/66e64a81f41efb59c3fc9e36ea6a7e398dc73a96/img/durationbypercent.jpg)

 When looking at the average duration time of transactions, the busiest time of day, between 10 AM - 12 PM, also represents the shortest transaction times (2.25 hrs or less)

+Therefore, the greatest immediate opportunity for increasing revenue is in incentivizing overnight use of the EV station by using a variable pricing model based on the current energy pricing standards set by Pacific Gas & Electric Company, the energy supplier for the region.

 **Next Steps:**